DukeUndergraduateML/datathon2019/README.md

 In order to wisely spend the limited marketing dollars, we need to identify the shoppers who are more likely to respond to our ad and convert.
 While the number of devices to target is nearly one billion, the number of conversion events range from just a few hundreds to few thousands during the period of the ad campaign.
 In other words, these conversion events are extremely rare.

-## The Challenge
+## Example Challenge

-**The primary objective is to predict the shoppers who are likely to convert with very little false alarm.** An added impediment is that the information we know about the shopper is incomplete which means the data is sparse.
+For example, one objective might be to predict the shoppers who are likely to convert with very little false alarm.
+An added impediment is that the information we know about the shopper is incomplete which means the data is sparse.

-## The Ask
+## Example Ask

 The dataset is already divided into two groups (refer to Table 1) for your convenience, training and validation.